Imagine A Life In Captivity

 Captive Whale and Dolphin Shows

 Why are we concerned about whales and dolphins in captivity?
-What does WDCS do to stop it?
+What does WDC do to stop it?
 How can you help?

 In the wild, whales and dolphins…